ruby-china/rails-guides/source/configuring.md

 There are a few configuration options available in Active Support:

 * `config.active_support.bare` enables or disables the loading of `active_support/all` when booting Rails.
 Defaults to `nil`, which means `active_support/all` is loaded.

+* `config.active_support.test_order` sets the order that test cases are executed.
+Possible values are `:sorted` and `:random`.
+Currently defaults to `:sorted`.
+In Rails 5.0, the default will be changed to `:random` instead.

 * `config.active_support.escape_html_entities_in_json` enables or disables the escaping of HTML entities in JSON serialization.
 Defaults to `false`.